CalebPaul/movie-tickets/README.md

 #### By _**Caleb Paul and Yusuf Qedan**_
 ## Description

-_A Simple page that calculates movie tickt costs based in user age, movie choice, and showing time_
+_A Simple page that calculates movie ticket costs based in user age, movie choice, and showing time_

 ## Setup/Installation Requirements